henrikau/i3ds-framework-cpp/README.md

-** I3DS Interface **
+# I3DS Interface

-These are the I3DS interfaces as defined in TASTE.
+ASN.1 message defintions for the I3DS sensor suite.
+To be used with ESROCOS and the TASTE framework.